 Focusing on your workforce, it is crucial that you have all your employees regulated, i.e., pay overtime, per diems, etc. Analyse the possible employment of freelancers or the status of partners who provide services in the company, for example.
 Buyers look for well-organised companies and do not want problems to arise because of any labour irregularities.
 All possible sources of problems detract from the attractiveness of your company and therefore can lead to complexity in the payment of the price, in the form of contingent payments, escrow accounts or lowering the price.

 The labour aspect in a service company is especially relevant for the sale of the company.
 As long as everything is in accordance with the current regulations, you will avoid possible contingencies in the sale process.
-Remember that the objective of preparing your company for sale is to eliminate obstacles that may hinder the process.
+Remember that the objective of when you prepare your business for sale is to eliminate obstacles that may hinder the process.

 Furthermore, it would help if you created a management team with attractive incentives for the fulfilment of objectives and with personal development plans to keep them loyal to the company.
 It is advisable to involve key executives in the sale because you will need them to offer the best face to the investor and ensure that the company is in the best hands.